DamianStanger/node-service-host/readme.md

 ```
 This will send a number of messages into the serviceHost with a simulated 2 second piece of work inside the handler.

-To run the example service plugged into the real awsSqsSource just run ```npm start``` with no env config.
+To run the example service plugged into the real AWS SQS source just run ```npm start``` with no env config.
 The
-default source is the awsSqsSource.
+default source is the AWS SQS source.

 ## Tests